 For miniatures, mix very small quantities.
 One tablespoon to a cup of water is the normal ratio.
-Or 1 teaspoon to 1/3 cup of water, but the powder I have, suggests using 1/2 teaspoon to 1 cup of water.
+Or 1 teaspoon to 1/3 cup of water, but the powder we have suggests using 1/2 teaspoon to 1 cup of water.
 Experiment to find the thickness that suits your purposes best.